 What about shipping and insurance costs?

-When negotiating the deal with your overseas customer, make sure you’re really clear about who’s picking up the shipping and insurance costs.
+When negotiating the deal with your overseas customer, make sure you’re clear about who’s picking up the shipping and insurance costs.
 There are all sorts of ways you can split the costs.
 Spell it out in your terms of trade – a contract that should be signed before the deal is confirmed.

 If you’re paying for any part of the shipping or insurance, you’ll pass those costs onto the customer.
 Add them as a line on your export invoice.